r3c0n75/bitburner-scripts/STOCK_TRADING_IMPLEMENTATION.md

 - **Battle-tested**: Robust error handling and validation
 - **Integration-ready**: Works alongside existing hacking systems

-Players can now diversify their income streams, maximize profits through both long and short positions, and use professional-grade algorithmic trading strategies - all while the scripts run automatically in the background.
+Players can now diversify their income streams, maximize profits through dynamic position sizing, and use professional-grade algorithmic trading strategies - all while the scripts run automatically in the background.

 **Status**: ✅ Complete and ready for deployment!